Different Strokes is a charity run by younger stroke survivors for younger stroke survivors

 105 is a free service for people in England, Scotland and Wales.

 Customers can call 105 no matter who they buy their electricity from.

 Customers can also call 105 if they spot damage to electricity power lines and substations that could put anyone in danger.
 If there’s a serious immediate risk, they should call the emergency services too.

 This article was originally published by Calderdale Forum 50+ which aims to support and represent people aged 50 and over in Calderdale.

 As part of the work of the Halifax RLFC Foundation, a Rugby League Heritage Lunch Club has been formed.

 The aim is to meet on the first Thursday in every month at the Old Post Office pub in Winding Road, Halifax, HX1 1SJ.
-The time will be from 11:00am-1:30pm so the next meeting is Thursday 6 September.
-The theme this time of “turning the corner” is set in the late 70s.
-Already confirmed as guests are Mick Scott, Mick Blacker, Paul O’Hara, and Dave Busfield.
+The time will be from 11:00am-1:30pm so the next meeting is Thursday 7 March 2019.
+The premier guests will be Paul Dixon and Ben Beevers.

 The target audience is the over 50s, but people of all ages are welcome.
 However, as we will be on licensed premises, under 18s MUST be chaperoned.

 A two-course meal will be available at the fantastic price of £3.99 but places are limited, so book your place(s) now with Chris Mitchell 07947 827627 email email@example.com leaving your name and contact details on or before Monday 4 March 2019 to guarantee a lunch.

 Payment can be delayed until the day.